temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

 During this exercise, you will:

 - Retrieve a task token from your Activity execution
-- Set the `doNotCompleteOnReturn()` context to indicate that the Activity is waiting for an external completion.
+- Set the `doNotCompleteOnReturn()` context to indicate that the Activity is waiting for an external completion
 - Use another Temporal Client to communicate the result of the asynchronous Activity back to the Workflow

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.